 Machu Picchu, the lost city of the Inca, is one of the most important archaeological sites in South America and the most visited tourist attraction in Peru.
 Despite being located close to the Inca capital of Cusco the site was never discovered by the Spanish during their conquest, consequently, it was not destroyed and remained relatively intact.
-Machu Picchu (meaning 'Old Peak' in the Quechua language) refers to the mountain that overlooks the city, its Inca name is not known.
+Machu Picchu (meaning 'Old Peak' in the Quechua language) refers to the mountain that overlooks the site, its Inca name is not known.

 Believed to have been built by Pachacuti, the ninth Sapa Inca (1438 - 1471 AD), whose statue is in the village in the valley below the site.

 The true purpose of Machu Picchu has never been conclusively determined although it is believed to have been a retreat for the Inca chief and his elite or a secret ceremonial city.
 Situated two thousand feet above the Urubamba River and not visible from below, the site shrouded in cloud contains palaces, baths, temples, storage buildings and around 140 houses, generally in a good state of preservation.